abkhur/polity/docs/findings.md

 # Findings

 Results from Polity's LLM experiments.
-All runs use Claude Sonnet 4.6 with 3 agents per society, 5 rounds, and equal starting conditions (`--equal-start --start-resources 100 --total-resources 10000`).
+All runs use 3 agents per society, 5 rounds, and equal starting conditions (`--equal-start --start-resources 100 --total-resources 10000`).

 ---